MCAS and POTS: Undertanding the connection

-• Research suggests these disorders may be connected through immune system activation, connective tissue issues, or autonomic dysfunction, but the exact link is still being studied.
+- Research suggests these conditions may be connected through immune system activation, connective tissue issues, or autonomic dysfunction, but the exact link is still being studied.

-In this article, we’ll unpack the possible connection between MCAS and POTS, explore shared symptoms, discuss why they may coexist, and outline practical ways to track and manage them, so you can work more effectively with your healthcare team.
+In this article, we’ll unpack what may link MCAS and POTS, explore shared symptoms, and outline practical ways to track and manage them, so you can work more effectively with your healthcare team.

 What is the link between MCAS and POTS?

-Mast Cell Activation Syndrome (MCAS) is a condition where mast cells, immune cells that release chemicals like histamine, become overly reactive and can trigger symptoms such as flushing, hives, or gastrointestinal discomfort, even without a clear allergen.
+Mast cell activation syndrome (MCAS) is a condition where mast cells, immune cells that release chemicals like histamine, become overly reactive.
+This overreactivity can cause symptoms such as flushing, hives, or gastrointestinal discomfort, even without a clear trigger.

 Possible shared symptoms of MCAS and POTS

-Because MCAS and POTS can affect multiple body systems, some individuals experience a mix of overlapping symptoms.
-Not everyone will have all of them, and their severity can vary daily from person to person.
-Tracking when and how these symptoms appear can help uncover personal patterns and triggers.
+Because MCAS and POTS can affect multiple body systems, some people notice a mix of overlapping symptoms or symptoms that occur alongside each other.
+Not everyone will have all of them, and their severity can vary from day to day.
+Tracking when and how these symptoms appear can help uncover your personal patterns and triggers.

 #1: Dizziness or lightheadedness